GOP quiet as Arizona Democrats condemn abortion ruling

 Democrats have poured tens of millions of dollars into television advertising focused on abortion rights, and women have been registering to vote in greater numbers than men across the country.

 The old law was first enacted among a set of laws known as the “Howell Code” adopted by 1st Arizona Territorial Legislature in 1864.
-It has been periodically re-adopted throughout the state’s history.
+It has been periodically re-adopted throughout the state’s history, including in 1901 and as recently as the 1970s.

 Lake has spoken positively of Arizona’s territorial ban on abortion, which she called “a great law that’s already on the books.”
 She has called abortion “the ultimate sin” and has also said abortion pills should be illegal.